Keeping possessions safe and restoring dignity

 When you’re facing homelessness, carrying everything you own isn’t just inconvenient – it can be exhausting, painful and unsafe.
 Without somewhere secure to keep your belongings, it’s difficult to attend appointments, hold down work, stay healthy, or simply exist without fear of losing all your property.

-The council’s funding came from Caledonian ward councillors, and the Borough of Sanctuary grants programme.
+The council’s funding came specifically from Caledonian Ward Councillors, and from the Borough of Sanctuary grants programme.
 A panel of refugees and migrants selected the charity because they “saw the need and would have used it themselves”.

-Street Storage is transforming lives in ways that traditional homelessness services cannot always reach.
+Street Storage is transforming lives in ways that traditional homelessness services in the past have not.

 A service created by necessity

-Rachel, founder of Street Storage, has worked in homelessness services in Islington for 15 years.
-She noticed the same problem arise: people had nowhere to store things safely.
+Rachel, the Founder of Street Storage, has worked in homelessness services in Islington for close to 15 years.
+She noticed the same problem arise time and time again: people had nowhere to store things safely.

 “Every job I worked on, someone mentioned storage as an issue,” she explains.
 “It was holding people back and deepening stigma.”